Akarad/IP3/README.md

 # DELANI STUDIO

 This build is a web application designed for Delani Studio Company.
-It showcases various features such as hover effect and toggle effect.
+It showcases various effects such as hover and effect which both make use of jQuery.
 Mailchimp API has been intergrated to the HTML in order to collect user's data.
+Google fonts have also been used in the site.

 # **AUTHOR**
 [Akarad](https://github.com/Akarad)